totoluo/agent-lightning/examples/chartqa/README.md

 ## Requirements

-- Single node with 2 GPUs (40GB each recommended)
+This example requires a single node with at least 2x 40GB GPUs.
 Install dependencies with:

 ```bash
 uv sync --frozen \